 This is an attractive alternative for people who want to get massage regularly but don't need the robes, slippers and waiting rooms.
 As with Massage Envy, you usually change in the room.

-One of the advantages of going to a private practitioner is that (although tips are always welcome), you aren't expected to tip the usual 15 - 20%.
+One of the advantages of going to a private practitioner is that (although tips are always welcome), you aren't expected to tip the usual 15 to 20%.

-That can bring the price of a massage down quite a bit as you aren't ervices easier to find just about anywhere.
+That can bring the price of a massage down quite a bit.

 Massage Costs More At Overnight Spas